Mechanical Engineering Technology, A.ENGT. (Engineering)

 Accreditation

-The A.ENGT. in Mechanical Engineering Technology at Penn State DuBois and Penn State York is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Mechanical Engineering Technology Program Criteria.
+The A.ENGT. in Mechanical Engineering Technology at Penn State DuBois and Penn State York is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org, under the commission’s General Criteria and Program Criteria for Mechanical Engineering Technology and Similarly Named Programs.

 Professional Licensure/Certification